📚

 Suburban Growth

 The secret to the Levittown appeal was the basic home.
-It had a kitchen, bedrooms, a bath, a living room with a fireplace, and an expansion attic with room for two more bedrooms.
+It had a kitchen, bedrooms and bath, a living room with a fireplace and an expansion attic with room for two more bedrooms.
 The home came with a refrigerator, cooking range, and washing machine.
 He built only 1 interior, but there were 4 different facades to break the monotony.
 The original house sold for $6,990 in 1948.

 In a single generation, a majority of Americans became suburbanites.
-For many older inner cities, the effect of the mass movement to suburbia was disastrous.
-Cities like Boston to Los Angeles became increasingly poor and racially divided.
+For many older inner-cities, the effect of the mass movement to suburbia was disastrous.
+Cities from Boston to Los Angeles became increasingly poor and racially divided.

 Taft-Hartley Act